-First off, I want to preface this by saying this; One of the reasons we may be seeing an uptake in mental health concerns in children could be because of better educated adults.
+First off, I want to preface this by saying this: one of the reasons we may be seeing an uptake in mental-health concerns in children could be because of better-educated adults.
 Teachers and parents have gotten better at seeing “problem children” differently.
 For example, when I was growing up, the adults in the room saw “problem children” and determined them to be delinquent and thus the appropriate thing to do was use punishment.
-But where they actually bad kids?
-Maybe there was more going on just below the surface?
+But were they actually bad kids?
+Maybe there was more going on just below the surface…?

 So then, why do we do this?
-Because we, in many cases are forced to.
-Whist this is reality for many families, other parents believe that working hard and longer hours to give their children everything they want is the right thing to do.
-Whatever the reasons, our children are missing out on the one thing they want most; time with their folks.
+Because we in many cases are forced to.
+While this is reality for many families, other parents believe that working hard and longer hours to give their children everything they want is the right thing to do.
+Whatever the reasons, our children are missing out on the one thing they want most – time with their folks.
 This is especially true when they are young.

-Of course, this is not true of every child; however, the data suggests that mental health condition in children and teens is on the rise.
+Of course, this is not true of every child; however, the data suggests that mental-health conditions in children and teens are on the rise.
 Sadly, our culture has put the priority on bankable hours and less so on the psycho-emotional needs of our young people.
-I suspect, because of this, those numbers will only grow.
+I suspect that, because of this, that those numbers will only grow.

 Here are some questions worth asking

-- Working too much: When we are not at work, we are taking calls about work or answering work emails.
+- Working too much: when we are not at work, we are taking calls about work or answering work emails.
 This leaves our children with what for guidance and normal social development?
-Is having 8 days off out of thirty-one really good for our families collective well-being?
+Is having eight days off out of thirty-one really good for our families’ collective well-being?

 - Introducing them to tech.
 Is this good for our children’s mental well-being?
-If we are wired for human connection, hoe does unplugging from said connection affect them psychologically, socially and most importantly, can we build the parent-child relationship our children need?
+If we are wired for human connection, how does unplugging from said connection affect them psychologically, socially, and most importantly, can we build the parent-child relationship our children need?

 - Furthermore, do we need to continue a society where strangers raise our children?
 Where good parents are denied custody of their children in court?
 Where we place higher value on plastic and microchips?

-- Last but not least, Will working longer and harder for things they want help our hinder their development?
+- Last but not least: will working longer and harder for things they want, help or hinder their development?
 What does a focus on materialism do to their mental health?
-Does it cause an increase in behaviour, depression etc.
+Does it cause an increase in behaviour issues, depression etc.?

 From my perspective, we are creating an ever-widening gap between the sacred bond between parent and child.
 We all know, on the surface at least, that parents are at the helm of child development, yet our future leaders are seemingly being pushed to the back of the line.

-If our modern day societal structures weren’t bad enough, kids still have to compete with domestic duties like bill paying and housework.
+And as if our modern-day societal structures weren’t bad enough, kids still have to compete with domestic duties like bill-paying and housework.

-On the house cleaning front, kids may being subjected to some people’s definition of clean.
+On the house-cleaning front, kids may be being subjected to some people’s definition of “clean.”
 Some people have higher standards in this regard.
-Could our demand for a totally clean house also be impacting our kids mental well-being?
+Could our demand for a totally clean house also be impacting our kids’ mental well-being?
 After all, these things take time, time we already don’t have.

 The no, wait and not right now phenomenon